Politics of Armenia: Corruption

-Transparency International's 2021 Corruption Perceptions Index ranked Armenia 58th out of 180 in the world with 49 points (the same amount of points as 2020), this has pushed the country up from being ranked at 60th in 2020.
-According to Transparency International, Armenia has improved significantly on the Corruption Perception Index since 2012 especially since the 2018 revolution, the country has taken steps to counter corruption.
+Transparency International's 2024 Corruption Perceptions Index ranked Armenia 60th out of 180 in the world with 47 points.
+This has pushed the country up from being ranked at 60th in 2020 and 58th in 2021.
+According to Transparency International, Armenia has improved significantly on the Corruption Perception Index since 2012, especially since the 2018 revolution, the country has taken steps to counter corruption.
 Further mentioning that "Armenia has taken a gradual approach to reform, resulting in steady and positive improvements in anti-corruption.
 However, safeguarding judicial independence and ensuring checks and balances remain critical first steps in its anti-corruption efforts.
 The effectiveness of those efforts is additionally challenged by the current political and economic crisis as a result of the recent Nagorno Karabakh conflict and the subsequent protests against Prime Minister Nikol Pashinyan over a ceasefire deal".

 In 2008, Transparency International reduced its Corruption Perceptions Index for Armenia from 3.0 in 2007 to 2.9 out of 10 (a lower score means more perceived corruption); Armenia slipped from 99th place in 2007 to 109th out of 180 countries surveyed (on a par with Argentina, Belize, Moldova, Solomon Islands, and Vanuatu).